allenai/m-vole/README.md

 To evaluate a pre-trained model, (for example to reproduce the numbers in the paper), you can add `--eval -c <WEIGHT-ADDRESS>` to the end of the command you ran for training.

-In order to reproduce the numbers in the paper, you need to download the pretrained models from #TODO upload and put it [here](https://drive.google.com/file/d/1wZi_IL5d7elXLkAb4jOixfY0M6-ZfkGM/view?usp=sharing) and extract them to pretrained_models.
+In order to reproduce the numbers in the paper, you need to download the pretrained models from [here](https://drive.google.com/file/d/1wZi_IL5d7elXLkAb4jOixfY0M6-ZfkGM/view?usp=sharing) and extract them to pretrained_models.
 The full list of experiments and their corresponding trained weights can be found [here](EvaluateModels.md).